Why does quality improvement matter?

 Sometimes, the priorities and pressures make it difficult to see the wood for the trees and an outside perspective can be really helpful.
 In addition, in an environment where commissioners sometimes assume a lack of openness and transparency on the part of providers, it can be highly beneficial to be able to say that a completely independent investigation has been carried out to measure quality, and its findings shared.

 Verita has operated for almost 20 years carrying out the most rigorous and thorough investigations, consultancy and complaints work for charities, business and other organisations.
-Verita is best known for its work in quality improvement in healthcare and has carried out high profile investigations and consultancy assignments for the government, regulators, commissioners and providers.
+Verita is best known for its healthcare consultancy work in quality improvement and has carried out high profile investigations and consultancy assignments for the government, regulators, commissioners and providers.

 5 reasons why quality improvement is important in healthcare